LyuFG1999/apciflex/README.md

 ## Relationship to existing APC-I software

 The project builds on the APC-I framework and its existing software implementations.
-[Xu and Luo (2022)](https://journal.r-project.org/articles/RJ-2022-026/) introduce the R package `APCI` and Stata command `apci`; their R implementation also accommodates unequal age and period intervals.
+[Xu and Luo (2022)](https://journal.r-project.org/articles/RJ-2022-026/) introduce the R package `APCI` and Stata command; their R implementation also accommodates unequal age and period intervals.
 The focus of `apciflex` is the combination of decomposition on an irregular observed grid and separately defined reporting groups, using a shared fitted surface and covariance matrix.

 ## Example data